-The Bert and Phyllis Lamb Prize in Political Science will now honor more than just one student.
-In 2018, the Selection Committee introduced the first ever Honorable Mention Awards.
+The Bert and Phyllis Lamb Prize in Political Science honored more than just one student in 2018.
+The Selection Committee introduced the first Honorable Mention Awards.
 Although not a cash prize, Honorable Mention status secures an important place in any student CV and resume.

 Since the Lamb Prize’s inaugural award in 2015, its reputation and selectivity has been growing.
 Although the prize has always attracted strong competition among high performing students, the number of excellent submissions in 2018 challenged the Selection Committee to choose just one student to honor.
 The multiple papers demonstrating top-quality research, innovation, and writing each warranted recognition.